Uniform Law Commission: Financial support

 The major portion of the ULC's financial support comes from state and territorial government appropriations.
 Expenses are apportioned among the member jurisdictions by means of an annual assessment based on population.
 The ULC budget is supplemented by publishing royalties and by grants to support specific projects from foundations or the federal government.

 The ULC's minimal budget is sufficient because most of its legal expertise is donated by the commissioners.
-Commissioners devote thousands of hours—amounting in some cases to millions of dollars worth of time—to the development of uniform and model acts.
-No jurisdiction could afford the cost of this legal expertise on its own.
+Commissioners devote thousands of hours—amounting in some cases to millions of dollars' worth of time—to the development of uniform and model acts.